 Finally, we come together and head north again, this time going a different way through Mexico.
 We’ll end up in Arizona where we’ll celebrate and part ways.

 We will pay for your overland transport to and from Guatemala.
 We will also pay for some room and board expenses for the time that the whole group is together in Guatemala.

 For the most part, however, you will be in charge of your own budget.
-Our plan is to only collect from you $6750 of the $8250 total gap year tuition.
-The remaining $1500 we will ask you to have available, partly in cash and partly on a debit card, to cover your individual food and travel expenses.
+Our plan is to only collect from you part of the total gap year tuition.
+The remaining we will ask you to have available, partly in cash and partly on a debit card, to cover your individual food and travel expenses.
 You’re in charge of the budget.
-Those of you who are thrifty during travel time and who take advantage of cheap options during independent travel like, for example, volunteering with organizations through Workaway or WWOOF that help cover food and lodging during your stay, will save money and have extra to pocket or spend.
-Others who buy lots of drinks and snack or who pursue more expensive options for independent travel times like yoga retreats and guided trips, can expect to need to balance your spending with some frugal times or to spend additional amounts of your money.
+Those of you who are thrifty during travel time and who take advantage of cheap options during independent travel will save money.
+Others who buy lots of drinks and snack or who pursue more expensive options for independent travel times should account for additional money beyond the tuition costs as you budget.

 WHAT PEOPLE SAY ABOUT THEIR GAP YEAR

 At the High Desert Center, I felt for the first time in my life that I had a place and a purpose entirely to myself.
 The environment provides hands-on education in sustainable living and community building, and the staff engages each participant earnestly, asking participants to discover what we truly care about and to explore the numerous options presented by our ambitions.
 Each day feels like an experience and adventure to itself, and also preparation for the great adventure of life.